marmoi/dcase2023_task4b_baseline/README.md

 #### System description

-The system implements a convolutional recurren neural network (CRNN) based approach, with three CNN layers and one bi-directional gated recurrent unit (GRU) layer.
+The system implements a convolutional recurrent neural network (CRNN) based approach, with three CNN layers and one bi-directional gated recurrent unit (GRU) layer.
 As input, the model uses mel-band energies extracted using a hop length of 200 ms and 64 mel filter banks.